dauren/linkedin-skill-assessments-quizzes/python/python-quiz.md

 - [x] when it has assessed each item in the iterable it is working on or a break keyword is encountered
 - [ ] when the runtime for the loop exceeds O(n^2)

-#### Q27.
-Assuming the node is in a singly linked list, what is the runtime complexity of searching for a specific node within a singly linked list?

-- [x] The runtime is O(n) because in the worst case, the node you are searching for is the last node, and every node in the linked list must be visited.
-- [ ] The runtime is O(nk), with n representing the number of nodes and k representing the amount of time it takes to access each node in memory.
-- [ ] The runtime cannot be determined unless you know how many nodes are in the singly linked list.
-- [ ] The runtime is O(1) because you can index directly to a node in a singly linked list.

 #### Q28.
 Given the following three list, how would you create a new list that matches the desired output printed below?